stcarrez/ada-wiki/README.md

 You can play with the Wiki engine by using [Wi2wic](https://github.com/stcarrez/wi2wic) on https://wi2wic.vacs.fr/wi2wic/index.html

+## Version 1.4.1   - Under development
+  - Fix parsing some HTML document when we reach end of line buffer
+  - Fix \<pre\> HTML blocks to keep CR in order to preserve the end of lines

 ## Version 1.4.0   - Aug 2022
 - Add support for Textile markup language
 - Rewrote the Markdown parser to better follow the Common Mark Specification